DIY Coffee Painting

 The background is a gradual progression of white in the middle turning to raw sienna and then turning into burnt sienna.
 This is an expressive background, try not to think too hard about blending the colors.
 Just apply them on the canvas, allow them to blend and do their “thing”.
-I did this painting twice and both times, the background turned out differently.
-Yours will turn out different too!

 If you find it too hard to use the cross-hatching technique, try switching to a sponge!
 You will get nice soft strokes that blend beautifully!

 Use a 1″ Flat Brush and Titanium White.
 Start in the center and paint a “blob” area of white.
 This was probably about 6″ in diameter but definitely estimate!

 Also, you will need to paint in “X” strokes.
 This is a cross-hatching technique that artists use to blend colors together to make them look “blurry”.
 Basically, all my strokes are going in short diagonal lines in both directions.
 If you find this technique too challenging, try using a sponge!
 A round dabber sponge or a regular round sponge with no handle can work for this step.

 As you work your way out, add “raw sienna” to your brush without rinsing.
 Don’t add it to the middle, that should be white.
 Allow the raw sienna to blend with the white.
 If it is not blending, add a little white in the raw sienna.

 Keep adding raw sienna and blending it out.

 Keep adding colors, blending them out.
 Theses are all “X” strokes.
 Use the tip of the brush then the sides of the brush to make all those “X’s” turn blurry.

 As you approach the edges, add “burnt sienna” to your dirty brush.
 Allow it to mix with the “raw sienna”.
 You may need to load your brush with both raw sienna and burnt sienna so that the transition flows more smoothly between the two colors.